Best Halo Infinite Weapons: Halo Infinite Guns List

 The legendary Halo Infinite Energy Sword is capable of delivering a one-hit kill with a single swipe of the blade.
 The Energy Sword comes with the unique ability to lunge at enemies from a distance.

 Another iconic Halo melee weapon, the Halo Infinite Gravity Hammer is capable of dealing devastating one-hit kills at close range.
-Not as potent as the Energy Sword, the Gravity Hammer is better suited for casual game modes like Grifball.
+Not as potent as the Energy Sword in previous titles, its range and knockback make it one of the best close-range weapons in the game.

 First seen in Halo 5: Guardians, the Hydra makes another appearance in Halo Infinite.
 The Hydra is a strange mix between a rocket launcher and a grenade launcher.
 This Halo Infinite weapon fires micro-missiles capable of locking onto enemies.
 Furthermore, the Hydra has multiple firing modes depending on whether the user is aiming down sight or not.